terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 * `cse install` must run just once (in subsequent runs it should be `cse upgrade`), so a way to allowing Terraform to apply and destroy multiple times is to add `on_failure = continue` to the local-exec provisioner.
 * As a consequence, if `config.yaml` is wrong or the `cse` command is not present, `on_failure = continue` will make Terraform continue on any failure.
-In this case, you'll see a failure in next steps, as `cse` installs several rights in VCD that are needed.
+In this case, you'll see a failure in next steps, as `cse` installs several rights in VCLOUD that are needed.

 ### Step 7: Rights and roles

-You need to publish a new [Rights Bundle](/providers/terraform-viettelidc/vcloud/latest/docs/resources/rights_bundle) to your Organization with the new rights that `cse install` command created in VCD.
+You need to publish a new [Rights Bundle](/providers/terraform-viettelidc/vcloud/latest/docs/resources/rights_bundle) to your Organization with the new rights that `cse install` command created in VCLOUD.
 The required new rights are listed in the example below.
 It creates a new bundle with a mix of the existent Default Rights Bundle rights and the new ones.